 Easy math games for Kindergarten that are perfect for classroom and homeschool.
 Use them for math centers, early finishers, or independent practice.
 We have 18 fun math games to help your students explore numbers and practice using them.
 Click through to see the details.

 It’s the start of a new school year and your Kinders are just starting to learn about numbers and how to manipulate them.

-At this stage children are starting to explore numbers and come to an understanding of numerals.
-They need figure out the patterns and learn the way our number systems work.
+At this stage, children are starting to explore numbers and come to an understanding of numerals.
+They need to figure out the patterns and learn the way our number systems work.

 Our concrete learners come to a better understanding of numbers when they can visualize and manipulate them in a hands-on way.
 Things like ten frames, number charts, and number lines are super helpful.
 And manipulatives will become your best friend.